ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-modjourney.md

 For Todd and Jane, their steps in the Stock Trader journey are:
 1. Lift Stock Trader VMs into {{site.data.keyword.cloud_notm}}.
 This step allows Todd to reduce the need for managing his own hardware and VMware content in the local data center.

 2. Transform Stock Trader in WebSphere Application Server into Stock Trader in containers.
 This step increases resiliency because running containers in Kubernetes brings orchestration and other cloud behaviors.
-This does require Todd to prepare an {{site.data.keyword.cloud_notm}} Private instance in his VMware vCenter Server on {{site.data.keyword.cloud_notm}} environment, and then work with Jane and Transformation Advisor to containerize Stock Trader.
+This does require Todd to prepare an {{site.data.keyword.cloud_notm}} Private instance in his VMware vCenter Server environment, and then work with Jane and Transformation Advisor to containerize Stock Trader.

 3. Refactor and add middleware into {{site.data.keyword.cloud_notm}} Private.
 This step brings their existing middleware into a cloud environment and optimizes cloud behaviors.
 This also streamlines licensing and prepares the solution to be entirely portable for use in other Kubernetes environments.